dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/notes.md

 ![cluster](cluster.png)

-* A Node is physical or virtual machine where k8s is installed.
+* A **Node** is physical or virtual machine where k8s is installed.
 A Node is used as a k8s worker.
 Also known as a Minion in the past.
 This is where applications and their containers run.
 It has:
-  * kubelet - an agent that runs on each Node in the cluster.
-The worker Nodes commmunication to the Master's kube-apiserver through the kubelet agent.
+  * kubelet
-  * container runtime - the software (e.g docker) used to run containers
+  * container runtime
-* A Cluster is a set of Nodes grouped together.
+* A **Cluster** is a set of Nodes grouped together.
 Which provides the ability to deploy applications across multiple Nodes and provide high availability and load balancing.
-* The Master is another Node in the Cluster.
+* The **Master** is another Node in the Cluster.
 The Master monitors and controls the worker Nodes.
 It has:
-  * kube-apiserver - allows interaction with the k8s cluster. kube-apiserver
+  * kube-apiserver
-  * kubelet - an agent that runs on each Node in the cluster.
-The Master and Node(s) talk to each other through this.
+  * kubelet
-  * etcd - a distributed key value store which has data to manage the cluster
+  * etcd
-  * controller - make the decisions whether to bring up new containers
+  * controller
-  * scheduler - distributes work or containers across the nodes
+  * scheduler
-  * kubectl - an agent that runs on each Node in the cluster
+  * kubectl

 ![k8s components](k8s-components.png)

 * k8s cluster components
-  * api server - allows interaction with the k8s cluster. kube-apiserver
+  * **api server** - allows interaction with the k8s cluster. kube-apiserver
-  * etcd - a distributed key value store which has data to manage the cluster
+  * **etcd** - a distributed key value store which has data to manage the cluster
-  * container runtime - the software (e.g docker) used to run containers
+  * **container runtime** - the software (e.g docker) used to run containers
-  * controller - make the decisions whether to bring up new containers
+  * **controller** - make the decisions whether to bring up new containers
-  * scheduler - distributes work or containers across the nodes
+  * **scheduler** - distributes work or containers across the nodes
-  * kubelet - an agent that runs on each Node in the cluster.
+  * **kubelet** - an agent that runs on each Node in the cluster.
 The worker Nodes commmunication to the Master's kube-apiserver through the kubelet agent.
-  * kubectl - the command line tool used to deploy and manage clusters
+  * **kubectl** - the command line tool used to deploy and manage clusters

-* Minikube is a way to quickly install a single node k8s cluster.
+* **Minikube** is a way to quickly install a single node k8s cluster.
-* kubeadm is a way to quickly install a multi-node k8s cluster.
+* **kubeadm** is a way to quickly install a multi-node k8s cluster.
   1. Need multiple machines or VMs available.
   1. Install a container runtime environment (CRE) like Docker
   1. Install kubeadm onto all of the nodes.